© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement on Gauber High Pasture Rock is a scheduled monument protected by Historic England under reference 1004048.
 View the official record →

-Settlement on Gauber High Pasture Rock is a prehistoric settlement site located in the Yorkshire Dales.
+Settlement on Gauber High Pasture Rock is a prehistoric enclosed settlement located on the limestone hills of the Yorkshire Dales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004048.

 Settlement on Gauber High Pasture Rock is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004048.